AguaClara/HFFVFDC/Manual.md

 From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.
 ###Procedure

-The High Flow Float Valve team is planning to assemble 2" float valve in order to test the model's functionality and ease of fabrication.
-In the future there will be 3 different size HFFV models, (2 in, 4in, and 8in) each requiring the same fabriation methods but at larger scales.
-For now, the team is just fabricating the smallest scale HFFV which is has a 2" diameter tee and 1.5" diameter slider pipe.
+The High Flow Float Valve team assembled a 2" float valve in order to test the model's functionality and ease of fabrication.
+In the future, there will be 3 different size HFFV models, (2 in, 4in, and 8in) each requiring the same fabrication methods, but at larger scales.
+For now, the team fabricated the smallest scale HFFV, which has a 2" diameter tee and 1.5" diameter slider pipe.
 The procedure involved the construction of three distinct parts: the slider pipe, the tee, and the float.
-HFFV will only be fabricating and testing the small scale design as the original intention of the team was only to test the feasibility of fabricating such a device.
+HFFV only fabricated and tested the small scale design as the original intention of the team was only to test the feasibility of fabricating such a device.

 ####Slider Pipe

 The slider pipe requires a notch at the top of the pipe to fit a float, holes in the active length portion of the pipe (the range of the slider pipe where it can be exposed to the tee) to allow water to pass, and holes for a hose clamp to secure the float and for plugs to constrain the active length.
-The team started fabricating by cutting a piece of 1.5" diameter pipe to 41cm using the table clamp and the reciprocating saw.
-This length was calculated by the following equation, allotting an extra 3.5cm as an arbitrary buffer to allow space for additions at the top of the pipe, including the float and 1/4" plugs:
+The team started fabrication by cutting a piece of 1.5" diameter pipe to 41cm using the table clamp and the reciprocating saw.
+This length was calculated using the equation in the section above.

-$$ L_{\mathrm{Pipe}} = {1 \over 2} \times H_{\mathrm{DistributionTank}} + 3.5\mathrm{cm} $$

-$$ L_{\mathrm{Pipe}} = {1 \over 2} (75\mathrm{cm}) + 3.5\mathrm{cm} = 41.0 \mathrm{cm}  $$

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/active%20length.jpg?raw=true"  height = 300></center>

 The team then used the bandsaw and the angle alignment tool to produce two cuts in the top of the pipe to form a notch as shown below.
-This notch will be used to secure the float to the pipe with a hose clamp later.
-The angles used cut were close to 45 degrees.
+This notch was used to secure the float to the pipe with a hose clamp later.
+The angles used to cut were 45 degrees.
 However, it was not necessary that this measurement be extremely precise, because the notch simply serves as a holding space for the float.

 <div class="alert alert-block alert-danger">
 Avoid "model float valve of smaller dimensions" because it is wordy. "small-scale float valve" works just as well.
 Even better would be to include what scale the model is.
 Same idea with the phrase "functionality of it", "the model's functionality" is more streamlined.